lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Nylon-eating bacteria

 Nylon is a synthetic insoluble semi-crystalline polymer of 6-aminohexanoic acid, invented in 1935 and used in a variety of consumer products.

-In 1965, Japanese researcher Takashi Fukumura found that 11 bacterial strains in the wastewater of the Toyo Rayon 6-polyamide factory (today Toray) in Nagoya were able to grow on ε-caprolactam, the cyclic amide precursor to nylon 6.
+In 1965, Japanese researcher Takashi Fukumura found that 11 bacterial strains in the wastewater of the Toyo Rayon (today Toray) 6-polyamide factory in Nagoya were able to grow on ε-caprolactam, the cyclic amide precursor to Nylon 6.
 One more species, *Corynebacterium aurantiacum*, also was found to be able to metabolise linear and cyclic 6-aminohexanoate oligomers.
-Another group of researchers 4 years later found in the waste water of the same factory a strain from the phylum *Pseudomonas* also able to metabolise 6-aminohexanoate oligomers.
+Another group of researchers 4 years later found a strain from the phylum *Pseudomonas* in the waste water of the same factory that was also able to metabolise 6-aminohexanoate oligomers.

-One of the 'nylonase' enzymes involved was produced by a frame-shift mutation that completely scrambled existing genetic code data, with the new gene still having a novel, albeit weak, catalytic capacity.

-In 1974 then we have Hirosuke Okada with his research on *Flavobacterium*.
-He found that *Flavobacterium* was able to metabolize ε-caprolactam, 6-aminohexanoate and cyclic aminohexanoate-dimer as well as the linear di- bis hexamers of 6-aminohexanoate.
+In 1974, Hirosuke Okada conducted research on *Flavobacterium* also living in the wastewater.
+He found that the strain *Flavobacterium sp.
+K172* was able to metabolise ε-caprolactam, 6-aminohexanoate and cyclic aminohexanoate-dimer as well as the linear di- bis hexamers of 6-aminohexanoate.
+The new enzymes had no activity on biologically derived molecules having similar chemical structures.

+After some debate in the literature, it has been concluded that one of the new 'nylonase' enzymes (6-aminohexanoate-dimer hydrolase, [EC 3.5.1.46](https://enzyme.expasy.org/EC/3.5.1.46), EII, NylB, [P07062](https://www.uniprot.org/uniprotkb/P07062/entry)) evolved in a two-step process:

+1. a gene duplication in *Flavobacterium* to produce a protein named EII'
+2. base substitutions of EII' to produce EII.

+It has been shown ([Negoro *et al.*, 2007](https://www.sciencedirect.com/science/article/abs/pii/S0022283607005347)) that EII' has 88\% sequence similarity with EII, but only 0.5\% of the catalytic activity.
+Just two point mutations in EII' found in EII were needed to raise the activity to 85\% of EII.

 ### *De novo* promoters and orphan genes